Extraction of gravitational wave signals from LISA data in the presence of artifacts: Data features and artifacts

 \section{Data features and artifacts}

-The two datasets under consideration share the same instrumental noise simulation~\cite{bayle_lisanode}, Keplerian orbits simulation~\cite{bayle_orbits} and sampling time $\tau_s = \SI{5}{\second}$.
+{The two datasets under consideration are distributed as second generation \gls{TDI} Michelson combinations $X, Y, Z$ in the time-domain \cite{PhysRevD.59.102003, Armstrong_1999, PhysRevD.68.061303, PhysRevD.69.082001, PhysRevD.104.023006}.
+They }share the same instrumental noise simulation~\cite{bayle_lisanode}, Keplerian orbits simulation~\cite{bayle_orbits} and sampling time $\tau_s = \SI{5}{\second}$.
 They differ by their primary astrophysical source, duration, and injected glitches.
-Both publicly available \gls{LDC}-2b \emph{Spritz} datasets include the same simple periodic gap pattern of planned measurement dropouts due to the periodic repointing of the high-gain communication antenna.
-In this study, we replace it with a more realistic scenario, to investigate differences in gap occurrences and lengths.
+Both publicly available \gls{LDC}-2b \emph{Spritz} datasets include the same simple periodic gap pattern of {7 hour} planned measurement dropouts {every 10 to 15 days} due to the periodic repointing of the high-gain communication antenna{, based on the information available at the time of the release}.
+In this study, we replace it with a more realistic scenario, {informed by the up-to-date knowledge on the mission duty cycle available during the mission adoption review,} to investigate differences in gap occurrences and lengths.

-The \gls{VGB} dataset contains a one-year observation of 36 VGB sources, corrupted by a realistic gap scenario and a population of glitches distributed according to the \gls{LPF} glitch distribution~\cite{PhysRevD.105.042002}.
+The \gls{VGB} dataset contains a one-year observation of 36 VGB sources, corrupted by a realistic gap scenario and a population of glitches distributed according to the {\gls{LPF} glitch population analysis carried out in}~\cite{PhysRevD.105.042002}.

 The second dataset, called \gls{MBHB} dataset, features a one-month observation of a loud \gls{MBHB} signal (million-solar mass scale) with an \gls{SNR} of about 4370, corrupted by a realistic gap scenario and three short-duration loud glitches distributed in the inspiral, late inspiral and near merger parts of the signal.
 The \gls{MBHB} source parameters are listed in \Tref{tab:mbhb-parameters}.